 Posted by Shanna S. RN, BSN on January 29, 2014

-Last week I had the pleasure of attending a webinar administered by the Center for Law and Social Policy (CLASP) in conjunction with the National Network of Sector Partners (NNSP) on "Sector Initiatives and Career Pathways".
+Last week I had the pleasure of attending a webinar administered by the Center for Law and Social Policy (CLASP) in conjunction with the National Network of Sector Partners (NNSP) on “Sector Initiatives and Career Pathways”.
 The main point of the webinar was to highlight effective strategies to configure both educational and workforce development systems that help people get good jobs.
 I wanted to apply this knowledge to inform you about the importance and role of nursing bridge programs in nursing.

 As far as I understand it, the idea is to design initiatives that are aimed at creating both a strong workforce, which employers want, and helping low income workers to access educational programs that result in good paying jobs, which is what workers want.